 - Board games or cards for entertainment

-- When power has been restored, wait 30 minutes, then begin turning home appliances and lighting on in 10-minute intervals.
+- After power has been restored for about 10 minutes, begin turning back on appliances and lighting in 10-minute phases.
 This keeps circuits from overloading and helps to more quickly and safely restore everyone’s power.